ekhtan/INSTAGRESS_project/README.md

         done

-This is an example output from the script:
+This is an example output from the script for FRAG01451:

         Total: